tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 - Build serverless visual workflow to orchestrate your `Lambda functions`
 - `Standard` vs `Express` (cheaper, intended for large number & small duration.)
+- *Retrying failures - Retry*: IntervalSeconds, MaxAttempts, BackoffRate
+- Moving on - Catch

 \* *AppSync*

-- AppSync is a managed service that uses `GraphQL`
+- AppSync is a managed service that uses **GraphQL**
 - GraphQL makes it easy for applications to get `exactly` the data they need
 - Retrieve data in real-time with WebSocket or MQTT on WebSocket
+- For mobile apps: `local data access & data synchronization`
 - It all starts with uploading one `GraphQL schema`
 - **Security**
   - API_KEY
   - AWS_IAM
-  - OPENID_CONNECT
+  - OPENID_CONNECT : OpenID Connect provider / JSON Web Token
   - AMAZON_COGNITO_USER_POOLS

 ## 24. Advanced Identity Section

-- Never ever ever store IAM key credentials on any machine but a personal computer or on-premise server
+- Never ever ever store IAM key credentials on any machine but *a personal computer or on-premise server*
 - If there’s an explicit DENY, end decision and DENY

 \* *STS – Security Token Service*

-- Allows to grant limited and temporary access to AWS resources *(15m to 1 hour)*.
+- Allows to grant limited and temporary access to AWS resources ***15m to 1 hour***.
 - **AssumeRole**: Assume roles within your account or cross account
 - **GetSessionToken**: for MFA, from a user or AWS account root user
 - **GetFederationToken**: obtain temporary creds for a federated user